-The Designated Safeguarding Lead is: Duncan Baxter (Headteacher)
+The Designated Safeguarding Lead is: Andrew Brown (Headteacher)

-The Deputy Designated Safeguarding Lead is: Tina Mercer
+The Deputy Designated Safeguarding Lead is: Terri Smith

 The Designated Safeguarding Lead is also the first point of contact for external agencies that are pursuing Child Protection investigations and co-ordinates the school’s representation at CP conferences and Core Group meetings (including the submission of written reports for conferences).
 When an individual concern/incident is brought to the notice of the Designated Safeguarding Lead, they will be responsible for deciding upon whether or not this should be reported to other agencies as a safeguarding issue.
 Where there is any doubt as to the seriousness of this concern, or disagreement between the Designated Safeguarding Lead and the member of staff reporting the concern, advice will be sought from the Deputy Designated Safeguarding Lead.
 Any staff member can make a referral in exceptional circumstances, such as in emergency or a genuine concern that appropriate action has not been taken.